Do you want to make more sales, generate more conversions, and level-up your copywriting at a faster pace?

 This does three things.

-- It gives me inspiration for crafting my own headline and bullet points
+- It gives you inspiration for crafting your own great headline and bullet points

-- Gives me several templates that I can use as a guide to craft my own sales copy
+- Gives you several templates that you can use as a guide to craft your own marketing copy

-- Gives me an idea of what the top copywriters in the world are doing to sell magazines
+- Gives you an idea of what the top copywriters in the world are doing to sell their good products and services.

 Do Swipe Files Still Work?

 In the old days, newspaper editors would keep a drawer full of clippings from their favorite papers and magazines to help inspire them when crafting the front-page news stories.

 But does it still work, even today's marketing world?

 Absolutely!
 In fact, having a swipe file may be even more relevant and useful now than ever… and I will explain why.